 1) If you are having trouble house training, have a physical exam, fecal, and urine sample checked by your veterinarian.
 Parasites, urinary tract infections, and other health problems are a leading cause of house training problems.

 2) Feed only premium food.
 Avoid sudden changes in your Pom’s diet.

 3) Until he is reliably house trained, never allow your Pom to wander the house unattended.
 Use a crate or play pen when you cannot personally supervise your dog.
-Immediately take him for potty when you let him out of his crate.
+Immediately take him for potty when you let him out of his crate or playpen.
 No, this is not cruel unless overused.
-Your Pom will come to think of his crate as his den and will appreciate having a place of his own.
+Your Pom will come to think of his playpen or crate as his den and will appreciate having a place of his own.

 4) Schedule feedings to 2 or 3 times per day.
 Remove any leftovers after 30 minutes.
 (Because toy puppies are prone to hypoglycemia, scheduled feeding are not advisable until your puppy is at least 6 months old.)